Bobscorn/text-sub/feature_list.md

     - click and drag to draw lots of a type of character

-     -name labels should display above a component button when you hover over it
+    - name labels should display above a component button when you hover over it

 - battle stage: